Shaunwei/RealChar/README.md

 https://github.com/Shaunwei/RealChar/assets/5101573/088e4bc3-ee5b-4edd-aa27-35176cf2a8a6

-notes: Demo setting: Web, GPT4, ElevenLabs with voice clone, Chroma, Google Speech to Text
+__Demo settings: Web, GPT4, ElevenLabs with voice clone, Chroma, Google Speech to Text__

 ## 🎯 Key Features
 - **Easy to use**: No coding required to create your own AI character.